magento/merchdocs/src/catalog/product-price-group.md

 title: Group Price
 ---

-## What is Magento 2 Group Pricing?

-The configuration to set prices for discounted items based on customer groups from the admin panel in a Magento 2 store is called group prices.
+You can use the configuration settings in the Admin to set prices for discounted items based on customer groups in your store.
+This is called _group pricing_.

-The discounted price of any product can be extended to members of a specific customer group, provided they shop by logging into their accounts.
-The customer group price is displayed on the product page along with the regular price so that users can easily compare prices and act accordingly.
-After the product is added to the cart, the regular price is replaced by the group price based on that user's customer group.
+The discounted price of any product can be offered to members of a specific customer group when the shopper is  logged in to their account.
+The customer group price is displayed on the product page along with the regular price so that a shopper can easily compare prices and act accordingly.
+After they add the product to the cart, the regular price is replaced by the group price based on their customer group.

-Pricing for customer groups is a component of tiered pricing and is set in a similar manner.
+Pricing for customer groups is a component of [tiered pricing]({% link catalog/product-price-tier.md %}) and is set in a similar manner.
 The only difference is that customer group prices have a quantity of 1.

 ![]({% link images/images/storefront-price-group.png %}){: .zoom}
 _Customer Group Discount_